JoyHak/QuickSwitch/README.md

 2. When the installation is complete, you are presented with another menu.
 Choose `Run AutoHotkey`.
 Once the AutoHotkey help file opens, you can read or close it now.

-3. [Download](https://github.com/JoyHak/QuickSwitch/releases) the latest version of this repository *(and explore it if you want)*.
+3. [Download](https://github.com/JoyHak/QuickSwitch/releases) the latest version of QuickSwitch.
-> [Subscribe to notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications#notifications-and-subscriptions) so you don't miss out on improvements.
+> [Subscribe to releases](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications#notifications-and-subscriptions) so you don't miss critical updates!

 5. Run `QuickSwitch.ahk` and check its existence in the tray.